sendinblue/APIv3-csharp-library/docs/ContactsApi.md

             var apiInstance = new ContactsApi();
             var listId = 789;  // long? | Id of the list
-            var contactEmails = new AddContactToList(); // AddContactToList | Emails addresses of the contacts
+            var contactEmails = new AddContactToList(); // AddContactToList | Emails addresses OR IDs of the contacts

             try
             {